MagaliDrumare/Innovation-Blockchain-and-AI-/README.md

 # What is Blockchain?
-* Video : Ever wonder how Bitcoin (and other cryptocurrencies) actually work? https://youtu.be/bBC-nXj3Ng4 by 3Blue1Brown
+* Ever wonder how Bitcoin (and other cryptocurrencies) actually work? https://youtu.be/bBC-nXj3Ng4 by 3Blue1Brown
 * Le Bitcoin et la Blockchain (avec Heu?Reka) — Science étonnante #31
 https://youtu.be/du34gPopY5Y